Robocoph/u_of_t_dsi_disease_prediction_ml_project/README.md

 ## 📊 Future Work

-- [ ] Integration of gradient-based symptom severity
-- [ ] Expansion to larger, more diverse datasets
+- [ ] Jurisdictional scan to investigate and search for larger, more diverse datasets
-- [ ] Real-world clinical validation studies
+- [ ] Match with real-world clinical validation studies
-- [ ] Development of uncertainty quantification methods
-- [ ] Integration with electronic health records
+- [ ] Consultation with clinicians for improvements to our assumptions, analysis and insights
+- [ ] Exported encodings and models in pickle format for reproducibility

 ---